This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Orthopedic surgeons are essential for an overall cerebral palsy medical team and life care plan.

 An orthopedic specialist can diagnose conditions in a child with cerebral palsy and determine the severity and how that condition will affect the child as they grow.
-This specialist can also recommend and administer treatment, including surgeries to help correct damage or improve movement.
+They can also recommend and administer treatment, including surgeries to help correct damage or improve movement.

 An orthopedist can also help parents learn how to prevent injuries or a worsening of any conditions related to the musculoskeletal system.